DiscoverDataScience.org

 Thus, while data scientists interpret data, they do so at a high technical level and create models for analysts to interpret in non-technical language.

 A benefit of a master’s in statistics is that learning new data analysis methods will not be as challenging.
-Having an analytic background –especially at a graduate level—makes it so new methods of analysis become easier to pick up.
+Having an analytics background–especially at a graduate level—makes it so new methods of analysis become easier to pick up.

 Data Analyst